Xilinx/xup_vitis_network_example/.github/ISSUE_TEMPLATE/vnx-issue-template.md

 **For pynq questions, please use [the PYNQ discussion forum]( https://discuss.pynq.io/).**

-Before submitting a pull request, you can also raise an issue that explains the problem the pull request is trying to resolve.
-Feel free to close the issue once the pull request has been merged.
+If you still want to raise an issue here, please give us as much detail as possible to the issue you are seeing.
+We have listed some helpful fields below.

-If you still want to raise an issue here, please give us as much detail as possible to the issue you are seeing - we've listed some helpful fields below.
+- Please, use [code snippets](https://docs.github.com/en/github/writing-on-github/creating-and-highlighting-code-blocks) to provide textual content instead of images.

 ### Build Issues